ptrdo/postette/README.md

 ###### This is released software.
 Please **[log issues](https://github.com/ptrdo/postette/issues)** found.
 # Postette
-A Mechanism for Communicating Remarkable Events to a Person Interacting with a Web Client.
+A gadget for communicating remarkable events to a person interacting with a web client.
 ### The Gist
 This JavaScript module, [postette.js](postette.js), should allow a web client to communicate important information to a person interacting with it, including alerts, warnings, and errors.
-Communicating important events to the person interacting with a web client is conducive to better usability.
+Communicating important events to the person interacting with a web client is friendly and conducive to better usability.

-This is the same JavaScript code implemented in the COMPS Web Client and so should be sufficient for communicating consistently and effectively in a variety of circumstances.
-Included within this code is required user interface (HTML) and styles (CSS) which are unobtrusively appended to any HTML document.
+Included within this zero-dependency code is the required user interface (HTML) and styles (CSS) which are unobtrusively appended to any HTML document.
 A simple example is provided (see [the examples](/tree/master/postette/example)).

 ***
 ![A Postette message.](example/postette.png)